-If you are looking for blackout curtains that you can customize for every season, then this post is for you!
+If you are looking for blackout curtains that you can customize for every season, this post is for you!

 My boyfriend, like many people, occasionally works overnight shifts and has to sleep during the day.
 Since our house is too bright during the day, my boyfriend usually retreats to the basement couch to find adequate sleeping conditions.

-Save Money: Make Your Own Curtains
+Save Money: Make Your Own Curtains with Tassels

-The only options I had to choose from were cheaper, plainer, solid colored room darkening curtains, or more expensive, decorated, room darkening curtains.
+The only options I had to choose from were cheaper, plainer, solid-colored room darkening curtains or more expensive, decorated room darkening curtains.
 While I was silently mourning the loss of $50+ for something as basic as curtains, I got an idea.

 And just like that, I came up with another idea.
 DIY, colorful, and detachable tassels.

-This project is an easy, affordable, way to make boring, cheap curtains from drab to fab.
+This project is an easy, affordable way to make boring, cheap curtains from drab to fab.

 - 2 plain, inexpensive, room darkening curtains